filopedraz/llama-explorer/README.md

 - [ ] Get summary of a Paper
 - [ ] Embed the book and all the links
 - [ ] Fine-tune gpt3.5?

+- [ ] Living report (LLM explorer) / llama explorer

+  - [ ] Most used models?

+  - [ ] Articles of the day? / news?
+  - [ ] Best open source llms fetch data from leaderboard?
+  - [ ] Sentiment ?
+Like the fear and greed index
+  - [ ] TLDR of everything